sakuraboss/lunchtime/README.md

 1)  Scroll bars on the listboxes with a view of 10 items
 2)  Logic for the selections made (need to include fast food and logic for distance selection)
 3)  A button that will make a random selection
-4)  make "preference" field required
+4)  Make "preference" field required
 5)  Create a frame for results that will clear with the "Clear" button